 How to get there: Take the L Train to the Bedford Avenue stop

 If you know your date is an art lover, skip the MOMA and knock their socks off by taking them to Dia: Beacon.
-There is much that will impress about this trip from the scenic ride up the Hudson to the diverse collection of modern art ($10 admission).
+There is much that will impress about this trip from the scenic ride up the Hudson to the diverse collection of modern art ($12 admission).
 Beacon itself is a town prone to cuteness.
-Stroll down the main drag and grab a sandwich at one of the local eateries like Homespun Foods.
+Stroll down the main drag and grab a sandwich in the garden at Homespun Foods.
 If you time it just right, try to head back into town around dusk so you can catch the sunset from the train.

 How to get there: Take the Metro North Hudson Line from Grand Central to Beacon

 The magnitude of Storm King is so incredible it seems as if aliens landed and left a bunch of sculptures for us to contemplate.
 This spectacle is sure to win over any date ($12/adults, $8/students).
 Here you are free to roam the grounds—on two legs or two wheels—and view the mammoth art by Richard Serras, Henry Moores, and more.

 How to get there: Coach USA offers a day tour package leaving from Port Authority with direct drop-off at the park.
 Roundtrip bus transportation and museum admission for adults is $44

 Charm Their Pants Off